 It turned out that my niece, Samantha, had been dying to go to India.
 “It’s not a typical place like Europe,” she effused.
 “The culture is a world apart from ours.”
 Sam had never been to Asia, let alone on such a crazy, jam-packed itinerary.
-So off we went, my 23-year-old niece and I. Door to door, it was a 26-day journey/adventure/preposterous undertaking that I would do again in a heartbeat.
+So off we went on a 26-day journey/adventure/preposterous to India that I would do again in a heartbeat.
 We experienced such joy traveling in India.
 Sam embraced every experience, allowing herself to be enchanted and sharing her infectious smile—thereby enchanting those in her path.
 Her auntie was so proud.

 Swept Up in Kolkata Colors

 We began in Kolkata (one of Sam’s favorite places on the trip—mine too).
 It was 6:30 a.m., but we were up, bright-eyed and proverbially bushy-tailed to follow our guide Manoj into the yellow and orange swirling chaos that is the Kolkata flower market.
 From the moment we stepped out of the car, we were swept up in a stream of vendors carrying enormous loads of marigolds and other blossoms.
 Sam wondered aloud if one of the flower-sellers would adopt her so she could sit with them and be part of the glorious frenzy.

 A Flight of Festivals